RonEli23/Students-Management-Application/README.md

 # Students Management Application

 This project represents a student management application designed by CRUD philosophy.
-It can execute several actions against the DB – add, retrieve, update, and delete student details.
+It can executes several actions against the DB – add, retrieve, update, and delete student details.

 ## Features
 - Management of two main DBs:
   1. DB for the student management app
   2. DB that documents every path and method that have been used by the client (activated automatically).
 - Two optional run modes: HTML & JSON
-- Client application (only in JSON mode) – this app reads a provided text file which include one of the CRUD commands.
+- Client application (only in JSON mode) – this app reads a provided text file which includes one of the CRUD commands.
 Then the app commits the specific command.

 ## Installation